 Row 13- *sc 1, sc2tog*, repeat * to * 6 times, slst to join, ch 1 (14)

 Row 14- *sc2tog* repeat * to * 6 times,, slst to join, finish off (7)

 Weave end through the 7 stitches and cinch closed, weave in ends.

 Attaching the band to the stocking.

-With a long tail (mine was about 85 inches but you might not need that much) sew the top of your band to the top of the stocking, seam the ends together and fold the band over the top of the stocking,
+With a long tail (mine was about 85 inches but you might not need that much) sew the top of your brand to the top of the stocking, seam the ends together and fold the band over the top of the stocking,

 ❁ ONCE YOUR PROJECT IS FINISHED